raphaeldiscky/go-micro-commerce/terraform/README.md

 ### Cost Breakdown

-**Important**: This configuration is optimized for learning and testing environments within the region quota (limited disk size and VMs) of max 250GB total disk allocation in the asia-southeast2 region.
+**Note**: This configuration is optimized for learning and testing environments with limited resources, ensuring that the total disk allocation does not exceed 250GB in the asia-southeast2 region.

 | Component                | Configuration                                  |
 | ------------------------ | ---------------------------------------------- |